Kevin Korjus: GP3 Series

 Korjus left the Formula Renault 3.5 Series at the end of the 2012 season, moving to the GP3 Series for 2013, racing for Koiranen GP.
 He finished the season seventh overall, recording four podiums, and finished in the points in 11 of the season's 16 races.

 Formula One

 Korjus had his first outing in a Formula One car at the Abu Dhabi young driver test on November 16, 2011, driving a Renault R31.

 Korjus served as Lotus F1's testing and reserve driver at the 2012 Italian Grand Prix.
 With regular driver Romain Grosjean serving a one-race ban for causing a serious accident at the Belgian Grand Prix, the team promoted regular test driver Jérôme d'Ambrosio to fill Grosjean's seat for the race, and Korjus was recruited to fill in the vacant reserve driver position.

 European Le Mans Series

-In 2014, he moved to sports car racing, driving an ART Grand Prix McLaren MP4-12C in the European Le Mans Series.
+In 2014, Korjus moved to sports car racing, driving an ART Grand Prix McLaren MP4-12C in the European Le Mans Series.